dimagi/commcare-hq/docs/dots.rst

 ===================

 When a dots submission comes in, a signal will see the submission, and rerun the calculation.
 The calculation will then create a NEW xform and resubmit with the latest dots information.
-The signal will ignore these submissions so as to prevent an infinite loop of submissions.
+The signal will ignore these machine created submissions so as to prevent an infinite loop of submissions.